desh-woes/private-ai/#60DaysOfUdacity.md

 1. Today I continued exploring the tensorflow library for deep learning.

 2. I also continued working with the course content and exploring federated learning.

+### Day 26:
+**Update** - 23/07/2019
+1. Today I explored python's tweepy open source library.
+This is in an attempt to engage in some web scraping of Twitter's tweets for sentiment analysis.

+2. Today I also continued working on the #l6_federated_learning lesson.
+Still on track with my learning plan.

+3. I'd like to tag @Anna Scott, @Arka, @Sumanyu Rosha , @Abhishek Tandon , @Temitope Oladokun, @AlexDL, @sourav kumar to keep their flags flying :flag-ng: